This tutorial discusses using the Spyder5Pro to calibrate screens which have no adjustability other than their brightness. This includes:

 Calibrators no longer ship with disks.
 That’s fine, because the disks always used to be out of date before we got them anyway.

 So when you open the box, the first thing you see is a notice to visit the DataColor website to download the software.
-On that page you’ll see a video, which I encourage you to watch, because it will demonstrate the installation process.

 I don’t anticipate you’ll run into any problems during this process.
 You’ll be guided through download, installation, plugging in the device, entering the serial number, and activating the software.
 Finally, the software will launch for you, in readiness for your first calibration.